 The Hidden Cost of Holding It Together

-Not someone reckless or inattentive, but someone capable—someone who can stay composed, absorb pressure, and keep functioning without visible strain.
+There is a particular kind of person this tends to happen to.
+Not someone reckless or inattentive, but someone capable — someone who can stay composed, absorb pressure, and keep functioning without visible strain.

+For a long time, that ability reads as strength.
 Signals are noticed, then contextualized.
 Discomfort is registered, then deferred.
 Fatigue is accommodated rather than challenged.
 The system holds.

 What often goes unnoticed is not the presence of strain, but the timing of its feedback.

 The body rarely interrupts at the height of demand.
-During periods of pressure—emotional, cognitive, logistical—it adapts.
+During periods of pressure — emotional, cognitive, logistical — it adapts.
 Sensitivity is dialed down in service of function, and from the outside, everything still appears intact.

-Not during the hardest moments, but after they have passed—when the work is done, the decision made, the conversation over.
+The response comes later.
+Not during the hardest moments, but after they have passed — when the work is done, the decision made, the conversation over.
 That is when symptoms tend to appear, often detached from any obvious cause.

 Because by then, the moment they belong to has already moved on.